dibyendumajumdar/programming/pureandimpure.md

 design was the answer, but that view has now changed.

 ## When a Pistol Would Do
-The attention given to the design of a piece of software should be in proportion to its crticality and importance rather than applying a generic yard stick.
+The attention given to the design of a piece of software should be in proportion to its criticality and importance rather than applying a generic yard stick.
 You would not fire a rocket when a pistol shot is all that is needed.
-Similarly when designing software system, there will be certain components and component interactions that require a great deal of attention to ensure that the system is built properly.
+Similarly when designing a software system, there will be certain components and component interactions that require a great deal of attention to ensure that the system is built properly.
 The effort can range from writing up system specifications to building and testing prototypes.
 For really critical systems, you may want to specify